 How does Dysport® work?

-Dr. Pacheco will inject Dysport® into five points between and over the eyebrows to temporarily relax the nerves in the muscles, which causes a reduction in muscle activity and smoothing of frown lines.
+Our professionals will inject Dysport® into five points between and over the eyebrows to temporarily relax the nerves in the muscles, which causes a reduction in muscle activity and smoothing of frown lines.
 Treatment typically takes 10 to 20 minutes and results are seen in about 3 days.
 Both Botox® and Dysport® produce results that are proven to last 3 to 4 months.
 In some cases it may be combined with chemical peels for wrinkle correction.